Main Menu

 "Where fewer eggs are used, increase the amount of Royal Baking Powder about one teaspoon for each egg omitted.
 If an unsalted shortening is used take slightly less and add a small quantity of salt.
 Sift flour before measuring."

-Page 12: Cake: Rich Fruit Cake, Coffee Fruit Cake, Royal Cream Loaf Cake, Feather Coconut Cake, Maple Nut Cake, Fairmont Cake
+Page 12: Rich Fruit Cake, Coffee Fruit Cake, Royal Cream Loaf Cake, Feather Coconut Cake, Maple Nut Cake, Fairmont Cake

-Page 13: Cake: Soft Molasses Cake, Marble Cake, Marble Cake II, Royal Tropicana (First Mystery Cake), Chocolate Layer Cake
+Page 13: Soft Molasses Cake, Marble Cake, Marble Cake II, Royal Tropicana (First Mystery Cake), Chocolate Layer Cake

-Page 14: Cake: Orange Layer Cake, White Layer Cake, Devil's Food Cake, (Marshmallow Icing), Cream Layer Cake w/ Cream Filling, Maple Layer Cake
+Page 14: Orange Layer Cake, White Layer Cake, Devil's Food Cake, (Marshmallow Icing), Cream Layer Cake w/ Cream Filling, Maple Layer Cake

 Icings and Frostings